POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

         cd POSYDON

-    Install the software as an editable package using:
+    Install the software as an editable package using `pip`:

     .. code-block:: bash